Technion-WeBWorK/xblock-webwork/install-docs/sdk-install-and-debug.md

 2. Vscode with python + django + docker extension packs
 3. An activated Full webwork docker container that could be started with the subshell command (replace WW/webwork2 with the correct Webwork path):
     >(cd ~/WW/webwork2/ && docker-compose up -d)
-* to make sure that the local webwork server runs correctly, execute the shell command:
+* To make sure that the local webwork server runs correctly, execute the shell command:
     >firefox --new-window http://localhost:8080/webwork2/admin/

 # 3. installing Ofek webwork xblock